Where are we going?

 To My Baby Girl

-It was one year ago today when you woke me up at 3 am to let me know you were ready to meet me face to Hospitalface.
+It was one year ago today when you woke me up at 3 am to let me know you were ready to meet me face to face.
 I had looked forward to this day for months, my baby girl was on her way.
 Things happened quickly.
 Within an hour of waking up my contractions were a strong and steady 5 minutes apart.
 We arrived at the hospital and admitted by 6 am.
 You seemed to be coming quickly and I was thankful!
 By 8 am I decided I was not going to try and be Superwoman, I would really like an epidural to help with all the pain your arrival was bringing me.
-Everything was progressing normally and safely, but by 2 pm my doctor said that I had Isaac and Miriam not progressed in over 6 hours and you were not far enough down.
+Everything was progressing normally and safely, but by 2 pm my doctor said that I had not progressed in over 6 hours and you were not far enough down.
 He recommended another C-Section.
 The surgery was not a pleasant experience, but hearing your first beautiful cry was breathtaking.
 I was so glad you had arrived safely and I couldn’t wait to hold you in my arms.
 You were born at 2:07 pm, weighing 8 lbs and 15 oz. and 20 3/4 inches long.
 The hospital was extremely busy that day, there were other young babes coming to meet their moms and dads, so we did not get the special recovery room where you could be with me.
 I had to wait a couple of hours to hold you the first time but it was so worth the wait.
 Our hospital stay was pleasant, the food edible, and the nurses were wonderful.
-We had a Family n Hospital favorite nurse that worked the night shift that took especially good care of us and made sure we got as much rest as possible.
+We had a favorite nurse that worked the night shift that took especially good care of us and made sure we got as much rest as possible.
 Your grandparents, Aunt Hollie, and brother all came to see you at the hospital along with some of our church family.
 We brought you home just a few short days after you were born.

 You were so wide awake and alert, even from those first few days.
 Here you are in your car seat for the first time and ready to go home!